saadpasta/developerFolio/README.md

 ## Deployment 📦
 Once you have done with your setup.
 You need to put your website online!
 I highly recommend to use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to achieve this on the EASIEST WAY.

-You could also deploy it directly with Netlify by clicking the button below.
+You could also deploy it directly with Netlify by linking your own repo.

 [![Deploy To Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/saadpasta/developerFolio)